Boots 3 Months Plus Ibuprofen 100mg/5ml Suspension Strawberry Flavour (GSL)

 Information for adults intending to take this medicine

-All the information in this leaflet applies to you as well.
+All the information in this leaflet applies to adults as well as children.

 If you smoke talk to your pharmacist or doctor before you take this medicine (see "Risk of heart attack or stroke" above).